phillipcomer/Astrophotography/M101/README.md

 # M101

-Captured using the ZWO Seestar S50 or equivalent equipment.
-This entry uses an auto-generated workflow based on the file format.
+Captured images and processing steps for the M101 Deep Sky Object.

-## 📷 File
+## Files Included
-**M101.jpg**
+- Original image: N/A
+- Final edit: N/A
+- Processing collage: N/A

 ## Processing Workflow
-See `workflow.md` for step-by-step PixInsight processing adapted for .JPG source.
+See `workflow.md` for detailed image processing steps.